 If the owl is your power animal, remember to stay true to your ideas, even if the crowd is skeptical or downright mean.
 Even if the mob makes fun of you, your ideas, and your differences, treating you like an outcast, don’t let them ruffle your feathers.
 As Mark Twain once said, “Everyone with an idea is a crank until the idea succeeds.”
 Stay true to yourself.

 The owl spirit animal represents the free thinker, the oddball, and the quintessential entrepreneur.
 Owls see things that others do not.
 They have special powers that other birds lack, which causes jealousy.
 Yet, they hold true to their ideas and visions, despite the negativity and harassment from naysayers.

 Not the Best Nest Builders

 Owls are known to take the nests that other birds have built.
 Great horned owls will use vacant nests in trees or on cliffs that were built by hawks, crows, magpies, or other birds.
-Other owls will nest in holes or hollows in trees, which may occur naturally or have been drilled out by woodpeckers.
+Other owls will nest in hollows in trees, which may occur naturally or have been drilled out by woodpeckers.